Reconstruction of Random Geometric Graphs: Breaking the Omega(r) distortion barrier: The Reconstruction Algorithm

-\begin{remark} Once we can reconstruct the position of all vertices, i.e. their coordinates, for any pair $(u,v)$ of vertices that are not deep, we can get a good estimate on $||u-v||$, by direct computation from their approximate coordinates obtained by the algorithm in~\ref{thm:dhatmind1d2}. \end{remark}
+\begin{remark} After we have reconstructed the positions of all vertices, i.e. their coordinates, we can extend our distance estimates to all the pairs $u,v$ of vertices that are not deep, simply by estimating $\Vert u-v \Vert$ as the distance between the reconstructed positions of $u$ and $v$. \end{remark}